 morris corresponds to the name of the repository, and

 /srv/www/svn.example.com is a directory distinct from your Subversion repositories.
 Maintaining a separate

 htpasswd for each repository hosted on your Linode makes sense if each repository is used by a distinctly different set of users.
 Conversely, if each repository that you administer is used by a subset of a larger group of users you may wish to configure user groups to organize your users’ access.

 In the following setup we’ve granted access to the

 morris Subversion repository, running under a virtual host for the

 svn.example.com domain.
 You can configure Subversion repositories under existing virtual hosts, if that makes more sense in the context of your deployment.
-You can read more about configuring Apache locations blocks elsewhere in the Linode Library.
+You can read more about configuring Apache locations blocks elsewhere in Linode’s guides and tutorials.

 - Apache Virtual Host Configuration